 Solar plus storage operation (optimizing battery dispatch for economic benefit)

-M.E. in Mechanical Engineering, Colorado State University
+M.E., Mechanical Engineering, Colorado State University

-B.S. in Aerospace Engineering Sciences, University of Colorado Boulder
+B.S., Aerospace Engineering Sciences, University of Colorado Boulder

 Prior Work Experience